tiepdotme/samui-samui.de/content/post/2006/09/2006-09-20-die-statements-der.md

 All military and police personnel are ordered to report themselves to their respective commanding officers.

-All forces&#8217; movements from their barracks are strictly prohibited without orders from the Administrative Reform Group under the Democratic System with the King as the Head of State.
+All forces' movements from their barracks are strictly prohibited without orders from the Administrative Reform Group under the Democratic System with the King as the Head of State.

 **<span class="caps">COMMUNIQUE</span> NO 3**